What does tiny-k of Douglas County do for families?

-tiny-k Early Intervention of Douglas County provides therapy services including, but not limited to: Speech Therapy, Occupational Therapy, Physical Therapy, Social Work Services (including Play Therapy), Feeding and Nutrition Therapy, and Child Development to address behavior concerns, speech concerns, nutrition and feeding concerns, movement concerns, and sensory issues to name a few of the issues we address with children and their caregivers.
+tiny-k of Douglas County provides therapy services including, but not limited to: Speech Therapy, Occupational Therapy, Physical Therapy, Social Work Services (including Play Therapy), Feeding and Nutrition Therapy, and Child Development to address behavior concerns, speech concerns, nutrition and feeding concerns, movement concerns, and sensory issues to name a few of the issues we address with children and their caregivers.
 These services are provided at no cost to families in the child’s natural environment (home, child care, grandparents’ home, etc.). tiny-k works with community partners including physicians to insure collaborative care.

 Our History, Mission and Values